edraobdu/pgslice/README.md

 # In REPL:
 # This will dump all related records to the film with id 1
 # The generated SQL file will be placed, by default, in ~/.pgslice/dumps
+# The name will be a formated string with table name, id, and timestamp
 pgslice> dump "film" 1

 # You can overwrite the output path with: